Register to vote

-You are eligible to register to vote in elections if you are:
+You are eligible to register if you are:

 Specific rules apply if you are:

-You can also apply for anonymous registration if your safety would be at risk from your name and address being included in the Electoral Register.
+You can apply for anonymous registration if your safety would be at risk from your name and address being included in the electoral register.

 If your details do not match, we will ask you to provide photo ID documentary evidence such as a copy of your passport or driving licence, in order to verify your application.
 This may delay your registration, even if you applied before the monthly deadline.